qetza/replacetokens-task/README.md

 - **Token suffix** (tokenSuffix): the suffix of the tokens to search in the target files.
 - **Use legacy pattern** (useLegacyPattern): if checked whitespaces between the token prefix/suffix and the variable name are not ignored.
 - **Empty value** (emptyValue): the variable value that will be replaced with an empty string.
+- **Default value** (defaultValue): the value to be used if a variable is not found.
+Do not set to disable default value feature. (to replace with an empty string set the default value to the _Empty value_)
 - **Enable transformations** (enableTransforms): if checked transformations can be applied on variable values.
 The following transformations are available:
   - _lower_: make variable value lower case.
 Example: `#{lower(MyVar)}#`
   - _upper_: make variable value upper case.
 Example: `#{upper(MyVar)}#`